Pullman porter: Contribution to a black middle class

 The black community looked up to Pullman porters and many people credit them as significant contributors to the development of America's black middle class.
 Black historian and civil-rights activist Timuel Black observed in a 2013 interview:

 In the late 19th century, Pullman porters were among the only people in their communities to travel extensively.
 Consequently, they became a conduit of new information and ideas from the wider world to their communities.
 Many Pullman porters supported community projects, including schools, and saved rigorously to ensure that their children were able to obtain an education and thus better employment.
 Supreme Court Justice Thurgood Marshall and former San Francisco Mayor Willie Brown were descendants of Pullman porters.
 Marshall was also a porter himself, as were Malcolm X and the photojournalist Gordon Parks.
+Berkeley, California Councilman, U.S. Congressman, and Oakland, California Mayor Ron Dellums was also a descendant of Pullman porters.
+His father was Verney Dellums, a Pullman porter and a longshoreman.
+His uncle, C.L.
+Dellums, was a leader in the Brotherhood of Pullman Car Porters union.
+Ron Dellums served fourteen terms as a Member of the U.S. House of Representatives.

 A. Philip Randolph Pullman Porter Museum

 In 1995, Lyn Hughes founded the A. Philip Randolph Pullman Porter Museum to celebrate both the life of A. Philip Randolph and the role of the Brotherhood of Sleeping Car Porters and other African-Americans in the U.S. labor movement.
 Located in South Side, Chicago and housed in one of the original rowhouses built by George Pullman to house workers, it is part of the U.S. Department of the Interior's Pullman National Historic Landmark District.
 The museum houses a collection of artifacts and documents related to the Brotherhood of Sleeping Car Porters.
 Additionally, in 2001, the museum began compiling a national registry of black railroad employees who worked for the railroad from the late 1800s to 1969.

+On March 29, 2025, the museum broke ground at an adjacent rowhouse for the Brotherhood of Sleeping Car Porters Ladies Auxiliary Women's History Museum.
+It recognizes the efforts of women such as Rosina Corrothers Tucker, the wife of a porter, who was able to organize for the union more freely than the porters themselves.
+She founded and became president of the Brotherhood's International Ladies' Auxiliary Order, also known as the Women's Economic Councils.